Professional Degree of International Relations Specialist

-The Professional Title of Specialist in International Relations is a postgraduate specialization program that aims to train highly qualified specialists in the field of international relations, providing the necessary elements for the understanding of the international system and regional phenomena, as well as Chile's foreign relations from a multidisciplinary perspective.
+The Professional Degree of International Relations Specialist is a postgraduate specialization program that aims to train highly qualified experts in the field of international relations, providing the necessary elements for the understanding of the international system and regional phenomena, as well as Chile's foreign relations from a multidisciplinary perspective.

-To achieve this objective, practical tools will be provided to analyze the relevant issues of the international agenda and their implications in the elaboration of public policies, with special emphasis on the diversity of existing approaches and the need to develop learner’s capacity for critical thinking in the study of global problems.
+In order to achieve this objective, practical tools will be provided to analyze relevant issues of the international agenda and their implications in the formulation of public policies, with special emphasis on the diversity of existing approaches and the need to develop the learner’s capacity for critical thinking in the study of global problems.

-Similarly, the necessary instruments for the analysis of international affairs will be provided, which will allow the graduate to professionally perform in the governmental sphere, as well as in international organizations, non-governmental organizations at the transnational level and the private sector.
+Likewise, the program will provide the necessary instruments for analyzing international affairs.
+This will allow graduates to professionally perform in government agencies, as well as in international organizations and NGOs at the transnational level and the private sector.

-The formative proposal of the Specialist Degree in International Relations of the University of Chile is aimed at developing, in each student, different skills, such as:
+The educational purpose of the Degree of International Relations Specialist of the University of Chile is that all students may develop the following skills, among others:

-- Interpret and evaluate, in the private sphere, various foreign policy instruments of the states, in order to objectively contribute to decision-making on international affairs.
+- In the private sector, to interpret and evaluate foreign policy instruments from different nations, in order to objectively contribute to decision making on international affairs.

-- Manage projects of international scope in different organizations at local, regional, national and world levels, with ethical and critical sense, for the benefit of society; as well as devising possible scenarios (prospective), in order to guide foreign policy actions.
+- Manage projects with global reach in different organizations at local, regional, national and international levels, with a sense of ethics and critical thinking, for the benefit of society; as well as conceiving possible scenarios (futurology), in order to guide foreign policy actions.

-- Negotiate both in the diplomatic and commercial field, with representatives of the public and / or private sector
+- Negotiate both in the diplomatic and commercial arena, with representatives of the public and/or private sector.

-The Program provides the graduate with practical tools to:
+The Program provides graduates with practical tools to:

 - Develop strategic intelligence activities on issues regarding foreign policy, international relations, international trade and international security.

-- Design, implement and evaluate sector-based plans, programs and projects linked to international cooperation.
+- Design, implement and evaluate sector-based plans, programs and projects related to international cooperation.

 - Manage international projects at all levels of the State administration.

-Classes will take place from Monday to Friday daytime at the Institute.
+Classes will be online from Monday to Friday afternoon time.

-- Trimester I: August – September - October
+- First Trimester: August – September - October

-- Trimester II: November – December - January
+- Second Trimester: November – December - January

-- Trimester III: March – April - May
+- Third Trimester: March – April - May

-- Trimester IV: June – July - August
+- Fourth Trimester: June – July - August

-Program Fee (annual): CLP$3.300.000.
-Annual amount payable in cash or payable in up to 10 installments documented by check.
+Program Fee (annual): 115 UF.
+Annual amount payable in cash or in up to 10 installments documented by check.

-The costs associated with the titling process refer to the annual registration, and stamps (see details in the Postgraduate Secretariat).
+The costs associated to the graduation process refer to the annual registration and stamps (see details in the Postgraduate Secretary Office).

 12 months, 90 credits

-For electronic applications, please refer to the instructions at the following link.
+For online applications, please refer to the instructions in the following link.